 May 2020 would have been the 5th anniversary of Jane’s Walk MKE.
-We may be postponing our full month of public walks, bikes, runs, paddles, rolls, and community gatherings until later this year, if not until May 2021, but we’re not going to let something with the number 19 in its name deter us from sharing the city and county we love with you.
-We'll just have to do it while being socially distant and responsible for the safety and health of everyone to help “flatten the curve” of this pandemic.
+We are canceling our full month of public walks, bikes, runs, paddles, rolls, and community gatherings until May 2021, but we’re not going to let COVID-19 deter us from sharing the city and county we love with you.
+We'll just have to do it while being physically distant and responsible for the safety and health of everyone to help “flatten the curve” of this pandemic.

 This year, we were inspired by Priya Parker's The Art of Gathering.
 Defining gathering as a "conscious bringing together of people for a reason," Parker's book helped us choose a “bold, sharp purpose” for each neighborhood exploration and event we hosted: to vision and revision Milwaukee and its neighbors in 20/20.
 Since the pandemic's spread, however, we've all been forced to revise how and where we gather.